Securities Class Actions Attorneys for Fraudulent Activity and Other Wrongdoings

 As co-lead counsel in this securities litigation lawsuit, Zamansky LLC successfully obtained a settlement of $8.5 million for a class of Citigroup employees for losses suffered in their employee restricted FCAP stock and stock option plan resulting from securities fraud.

 Principal Financial Group Ponzi Scheme Litigation

-As co-lead counsel, Zamansky LLC successfully obtained a settlement of $3.2 million for a class of investors against the custodian of their IRA and pension accounts, the assets of which were stolen in the James Nicholson/Westgate Ponzi scheme fraud.
+As co-lead counsel, the securities class actions attorneys at Zamansky LLC successfully obtained a settlement of $3.2 million for a class of investors against the custodian of their IRA and pension accounts, the assets of which were stolen in the James Nicholson/Westgate Ponzi scheme fraud.